Q&A: Judy Nunn and

 Tell us about your trip.
 What’s it like to travel on the Ghan?

 It can be desolate in parts, but it has a beauty all of its own - you’ve never seen a sunset like a desert sunset.
 It’s regarded as one of the great railway trips.
-It takes four days and three nights to travel 2,979 kilometres from one end to the other, and it’s lovely, luxurious… It’s like the Orient Express.
+It takes three days and two nights to travel 2,979 kilometres from one end to the other, and it’s lovely, luxurious… It’s like the Orient Express.

 Can spending time in such a powerful place change a person?